Rida024486/Management-/README.md

 - it shows how many films with the highest Rotten Tomatoes audience score
 - it this query shows which films have the highest Rotten Tomatoes critic score*
 - this query shows which films have the highest IMDb score
+- i went to the market and bought a...